Every valid COA is lab-certified and cryptographically signed.

-This section shows you what a valid signature looks like on the verify website and in Adobe Acrobat Reader, what an invalid (tampered) one looks like, and what's happening under the hood so you can verify everything yourself without taking our word for it.
+This section shows you what a valid COA looks like on the verify website and in Adobe Acrobat Reader, what an invalid (tampered) one looks like, and what's happening under the hood so you can verify everything yourself without taking our word for it.

 Valid example